Kurento/kurento/source/Architecture.rst

 developers usually tend to maintain client side code as simple as possible, bringing most of their application logic to the server.
-Reproducing this kind of development experience, the most common (and recommended) way of using the Stream Oriented GE is by locating the multimedia application logic at the server side, so that the specific media pipelines are created using the Java Media API upon signaling events managed by the Content API.
+Reproducing this kind of development experience, the most common (and recommended) way of using Kurento is by locating the multimedia application logic at the server side, so that the specific media pipelines are created using the Java Media API upon signalling events managed by the Content API.
 In the rest of this document, we assume that this is the standard way in which developers use the Stream Oriented APIs.